 There are few tools available to organic vegetable farmers that are quite as useful as the floating row cover, and nothing works as a better form of pest control.
 Row covers form a protective barrier that can prevent virtually any pest from reaching our crops.
 They are particularly useful in excluding flea beetles from brassicas and cucumber beetles from cucurbits.
 Since pests are major disease vectors on a vegetable farm, keeping them off vulnerable young crops is an effective method of disease prevention.

 We use row covers for season extension on our farm, too.
 They provide a few degrees of frost protection on cold nights, particularly when laid over a tunnel constructed of wire hoops.
 During dry spells, row covers are also extremely effective at preserving soil moisture.
-They act as mulch over moist soil, preventing evaporation loss from the sun and wind.
-And they can be really helpful when trying to germinate crops during midsummer heat waves.
+They act like mulch over moist soil, preventing evaporation loss from the sun and wind.
+They can be really helpful when trying to germinate crops during midsummer heat waves.
 If the ground is wet when a row cover is laid, it won’t dry out again until the cover is removed.
-Row covers are so versatile the long, billowy white sheets sometimes fill the fields on our farm.
+Row covers are so versatile that the long, billowy white sheets sometimes fill the fields on our farm.

 Choosing a cover

 There are many different types of row covers available from agricultural supply companies.
 The quality of the material is generally reflected in the price.
 While lighter weight covers are much cheaper, they are also much more fragile and often only last for a season or two.
 For this reason, we have slowly transitioned to DuPont Typar covers.
 They are much more expensive than lighter weight covers, but their durability is unrivaled, and they can easily last up to four years or more.
 In high winds, these covers will pull the pegs out of the ground before ripping.
 We have bought one or two sheets a year, as we could afford them, and now we only use these covers on our farm.